sphinx-labs/sphinx/specs/bundling.md

 - data: Arbitrary calldata to forward to the safe.

 ### Output
-A `StandardMerkleTree` from the `@openzeppelin/merkle-tree` library with leafs that match the SphinxModule Merkle tree spec.
-In addition to that, the `StandardMerkleTree` should contain leafs which are ordered by chain id ascending and index ascending starting with the approval leaf for each chain.
+A `StandardMerkleTree` from the `@openzeppelin/merkle-tree` library with leaves that match the SphinxModule Merkle tree spec.
+In addition to that, the `StandardMerkleTree` should contain leaves which are ordered by chain id ascending and index ascending starting with the approval leaf for each chain.

 So for example, if we intend to run some set of transactions on Goerli (5), OP Goerli (420), and Polygon Mumbai (80001).
-Then the leafs are expected to be ordered with the approval leaf for Goerli first, then all of the transaction leafs on Goerli in ascending order, then the approval leaf for OP Goerli, then all the transaction leafs on OP Goerli in ascending order, and so on.
+Then the leaves are expected to be ordered with the approval leaf for Goerli first, then all of the transaction leaves on Goerli in ascending order, then the approval leaf for OP Goerli, then all the transaction leaves on OP Goerli in ascending order, and so on.